 Sometimes little things, like a peaceful rural landscape and a glass of wine, are what fuel personal well-being more than anything else.
 This philosophy finds its highest expression in Veneto, in the Euganei Hills Park, where thermal wellness and landscape meet winemaking excellence.

-The Euganei Hills thermal basin is, not surprisingly, the largest and oldest in Europe, with a millennia-old history and truly unique therapeutic resources for rediscovering wellness and beauty, including thermal waters (temperatures exceeding 80°C at the source, cooled to around 36-38°C for thermal baths) and mineral mud.
-Here you can enjoy specialized treatments to care for your body and mind, combining the spa experience with exploration of the local villages and tasting exceptional wines.
+The Euganei Hills thermal basin is, not surprisingly, the largest and oldest in Europe, with a millennia-old history and truly unique therapeutic resources, including thermal waters (temperatures exceeding 80°C at the source, cooled to around 36-38°C for thermal baths) and mineral mud.
+You can combine the spa experience with the exploration of local villages and the tasting of exceptional wines.

 What to expect: